Psychology Training Program

 Psychology Postdoctoral Residency

 The postdoctoral residency at the North Florida/South Georgia Veterans Health System is accredited by the Commission on Accreditation of the American Psychological Association.
-The next site visit will be during the academic year 2022-23.
+The next site visit is expected during the academic year 2023-24.

 Applicants must be a US citizen and have completed all requirements of an APA-accredited doctoral program in clinical or counseling psychology, including an APA-accredited internship, prior to the fellowship start date.
-Applicants are required to have a strong interest in geriatrics, PTSD, or substance use issues and treatment with a long-term goal to provide service and contribute to these areas in psychology.
+Applicants are required to have a strong interest in health psychology, geriatrics, or trauma/PTSD & substance use issues and treatment with a long-term goal to provide service and contribute to these areas in psychology.

 Please note we will be accepting applications using the APPACAS (APPACAS Psychology Postdoctoral Application system this year).
 Though this method is the preferred method for submitting applications, we will be accepting mailed applications as well.
 Applicants who use either method (APPACAS or mailed applications) will be considered equally.
 If you have any questions about the application process, please do not hesitate to contact Dr. Elizabeth Dizney at Elizabeth.Dizney@va.gov for additional information.